-Tough, durable it keeps it's good looks through the season.
-Spot in in an area where it gets some sun during the day and it will bring out its most brilliant yellow hues.
-In summer, plump purple scapes add an eye-catching touch!
+Tough and durable, it keeps it's good looks through the season.
+Plant in an area where it gets some sun during the day, and it will bring out its most brilliant yellow hues.

-Plant in drifts or use as an edging plant where it's terrific for narrow or small space areas.
+Plant in drifts, or use as an edging plant where it's terrific for narrow, or small space areas.
 Showiest when planted in groups of 3 or more.
-Nice underplanting to Buxus, Hydrangeas, and other shade loving shrubs or mix and match with Blue Mouse Ears.

-Terrific for miniature gardens, fairy gardens, urban gardens or anywhere you want a nice glow of color.
-Try a contrasting colored container (blue or black) for an easy color look.
+Terrific for miniature gardens, fairy gardens, urban gardens, or anywhere you want a nice glow of color.
+Try a contrasting using a colored container (blue or black) for a complimentary splash of colors.

 Hostas are extremely easy to grow in pot, planters and other containers, providing a sense of greenery on terraces and patios.
-Select larger pots and combine with other shade loving plants.
+Select larger pots, and combine with other shade loving plants.
 Use different textures and forms will keep your containers interesting.
-Dark hued Heucheras combine well with gold hostas.
-Gold-hued perennials such as Acorus or Carex combine well with green or blue foliage plants.
-For added color include bulbs such as Caladums and Begonia.
+Dark hued heucheras combine well with gold hostas.
+Gold-hued perennials such as acorus or carex combine well with green or blue foliage plants.
+For added color, include bulbs such as caladiums and begonia.

-Think foliage color to keep any shade garden interesting throughout the season and brightening up a dreary bed or border.
+Think foliage color to keep any shade garden interesting throughout the season, and brighten up a dreary bed or border.

 Recommended For You:

 - Ship form:

 Normal, Sandy, Clay